juerg-mueller/MidiSelector/README.md

 # MidiSelector
-MIDI Bank Selector for V3 Sound Accordion XXL
+MIDI Bank Selector for V3 Sound Accordion Master XXL

 "wine" has its own synthesizer on MACOS.